Inference for Linear Conditional Moment Inequalities: Simulations

 Our simulations are calibrated to \cite{Wollmann}'s study of the bailouts of GM and Chryslers' truck divisions.
-To estimate the effect of the bailouts while allowing product repositioning, Wollmann needs to know the fixed cost of marketing a product.
-He obtains bounds based on conditional moment inequalities.
+As discussed in Example 3 above, Wollmann obtains bounds on the fixed cost of marketing a product using moment inequalities derived from revealed preference arguments.
+The fixed cost to firm $f$ of marketing product $j$ at time $t$ is $\beta(\delta_{c,f}+\delta_g g_j)$ if the product was marketed at time $t-1$, and $\delta_{c,f}+\delta_g g_j$ otherwise.
+Consistent with (\ref{eq: Linear Conditional Moments}), the parameter $\delta=(\delta_g,\{\delta_{c,f}\})$ enters the moments linearly for a fixed value of $\beta$.